analysis-tools-dev/static-analysis/README.md

 - [cargo-inspect](https://github.com/mre/cargo-inspect) - Inspect Rust code without syntactic sugar to see what the compiler does behind the curtains.
 - [cargo-spellcheck](https://github.com/drahnr/cargo-spellcheck) - Checks all your documentation for spelling and grammar mistakes  with hunspell (ready) and languagetool (preview)
 - [clippy](https://rust-lang.github.io/rust-clippy) - A code linter to catch common mistakes and improve your Rust code.
-- [electrolysis](http://kha.github.io/electrolysis) - A tool for formally verifying Rust programs by transpiling them into definitions in the Lean theorem prover.
+- [electrolysis](http://kha.github.io/electrolysis) :warning: - A tool for formally verifying Rust programs by transpiling them into definitions in the Lean theorem prover.
-- [herbie](https://github.com/mcarton/rust-herbie-lint) - Adds warnings or errors to your crate when using a numerically unstable floating point expression.
+- [herbie](https://github.com/mcarton/rust-herbie-lint) :warning: - Adds warnings or errors to your crate when using a numerically unstable floating point expression.
-- [linter-rust](https://github.com/AtomLinter/linter-rust) - Linting your Rust-files in Atom, using rustc and cargo.
+- [linter-rust](https://github.com/AtomLinter/linter-rust) :warning: - Linting your Rust-files in Atom, using rustc and cargo.
 - [MIRAI](https://github.com/facebookexperimental/MIRAI) - And abstract interpreter operating on Rust's mid-level intermediate language, and providing warnings based on taint analysis.
 - [Prusti](https://www.pm.inf.ethz.ch/research/prusti.html) - A static verifier for Rust, based on the Viper verification infrastructure.
 By default Prusti verifies absence of panics by proving that statements such as unreachable!() and panic!() are unreachable.
 - [Rust Language Server](https://github.com/rust-lang-nursery/rls) - Supports functionality such as 'goto definition', symbol search, reformatting, and code completion, and enables renaming and refactorings.